What does "indie game" really mean these days?

 It's kinda like how Hollywood realized there was a craving for lower budgeted, experimental movies from young, unproved crews, and all the major studios started launching 'indie' side studios.
 None of those movies should really be considered 'indie,' but they were going for that vibe and pretty successfully replicated it.
 And, to me, that's fine.
 I don't think it takes away from legitimately independent arts.
 It just means major players can actually produce interesting stuff instead of always following proven market trends.

 It is a shame that Expedition 33 was ever even nominated in this category, especially considering the number of nods that it got overall.
-It took a spot (and a win) from other truly independent games that could have used the recognition and spotlight.
+It took a space (and a win) from other truly independent games that could have used the recognition and spotlight.
 Remember how Balatro’s sales exploded after it won best indie game?

 Call them what you will, indies, AA, AAA, short, long, in the bag by the door etc.